-A piece of news that should impress anyone: Brazil burned more than 185 million hectares between 1985 and 2022.
-This area is equivalent to the sum of the territories of Colombia and Chile, or about 21.8% of the national territory.
+This is news that should impress anyone: Brazil burned more than 185 million hectares between 1985 and 2022.
+This area is equivalent to the combined territory of Colombia and Chile, or around 21.8% of the national territory.

-Imagine setting fire to more than one-fifth of the land of your house.
-That is what happened!
-More worrying than these numbers are the impacts generated from this reality.
-Has greening the planet become an increasingly or less challenging mission?
-Let's take advantage of the reading to understand a little more about this subject.
+Imagine setting fire to more than a fifth of your house.
+That's what's happened!
+More worrying than these figures are the impacts generated by this reality.
+Has greening the planet become an increasingly challenging mission?
+Let's read on to find out a little more.

-Deforestation in Brazil is a large-scale problem that has drawn worldwide attention.
-The country has one of the largest areas of tropical forests on the planet, including the Amazon, the Cerrado, and the Atlantic Forest.
-All play a key role in maintaining global climate balance and are home to a huge variety of animal and plant species.
+Deforestation in Brazil is a large-scale problem that has caught the attention of the whole world.
+The country has one of the largest areas of tropical forest on the planet, including the Amazon, the Cerrado and the Atlantic Rainforest.
+All play a fundamental role in maintaining the global climate balance, as well as being home to a huge variety of animal and plant species.

-Deforestation is not just destroying a certain area, because the consequences are widespread.
+Deforestation is not just about destroying a certain area, because the consequences spread.
 It seems obvious or repetitive to say this, but we are a society that shares the same "house".
-And this is why the whole world keeps an eye on Brazil when it comes to the environment.
+And that's why the whole world keeps an eye on Brazil when it comes to the environment.

-The causes of deforestation are diverse and complex, such as:
+The causes of deforestation are diverse and complex:

-- Expansion of agriculture and cattle ranching: The creation of pastures for cattle and the expansion of agriculture are responsible for a large part of deforestation in Brazil.
-Often the deforested areas are used for the production of soy, corn, meat, and other agricultural products that are exported.
+- Agricultural expansion: the creation of pastures for cattle and the expansion of agriculture are responsible for a large part of deforestation in Brazil.
+Often, deforested areas are used to produce soy, corn, meat and other agricultural products that are exported.

-- Illegal logging: Illegal logging is a common practice in many areas of the country.
-The wood is used for the production of furniture, paper, cellulose and other products, both for domestic consumption and for export.
+- Illegal logging: illegal logging is a common practice in many areas of the country.
+The wood is used to produce furniture, paper, cellulose and other products, both for domestic consumption and for export.

-- Mining: Mining is also a major cause of deforestation in Brazil.
-The extraction of minerals such as gold, bauxite, and iron often involves the destruction of large areas of forest.
+- Mining: Mining is also an important cause of deforestation in Brazil.
+The extraction of minerals such as gold, bauxite and iron often involves the destruction of large areas of forest.

-- Infrastructure construction: the construction of roads, hydroelectric plants, dams, and other infrastructure works also lead to deforestation.
-These projects often require the removal of large areas of forest to make way for construction.
+- Infrastructure construction: the construction of roads, hydroelectric plants, dams and other infrastructure works also leads to deforestation.
+These works often require the removal of large areas of forest to make way for the buildings.

-- Forest fires: Forest fires can be caused by a variety of reasons, including drought, human action, and climate change.
-These fires cause significant damage to forests and accelerate the process of deforestation.
+- Forest fires: Forest fires can be caused by various reasons, including drought, human action and climate change.
+These fires cause significant damage to forests and accelerate the deforestation process.

 How does deforestation put life at risk?

-The effects are alarming and go far beyond what most people imagine, a cycle that we call the cascade effect.
-In other words, it is not just a matter of harming the atmosphere due to pollution from burning or clearing a vegetated area.
+The effects are alarming and go far beyond what most people imagine, a cycle we call the cascade effect.
+In other words, it's not just a matter of damaging the atmosphere through pollution from fires or destroying a vegetated area.

-Deforestation puts life on the planet at risk in many ways, among them:
+Deforestation puts life on the planet at risk in a number of ways:

 - destruction of natural habitats;